vedantatrivedi/CodeEditor/README.md

-This is a code editor built with Meteor which allows concurrent edits through user accounts.
-It allows multiple users to edit, comment and display html code outputs on a single web page.
-To run the app, clone the  repo and in the cloned directory run-
+A code editor built with Meteor.js which allows users to login and edit code simultaneously.
+It also displays the html output of the code on the same page.
+To run the project, clone the repo and in the project repo run-

 meteor npm install